-Thailand is a long haul, exotic holiday destination and a lot of folks over prepare for the event, acting like they are on their way to visit an alien world.
+Thailand is a long-haul, exotic holiday destination and a lot of folks prepare for the event, acting like they are on their way to visit an alien world.
 Chill!
 Don’t worry!
-There really is no need to over do you preparation plans.
-There are ATMS, mini marts, shopping malls, pharmacies, taxis and English speakers everywhere.
+There really is no need to overdo your preparation plans.
+ATMS, mini marts, shopping malls, pharmacies, taxis and English speakers are everywhere.
 Other than getting a few vaccinations a month before and wearing mosquito spray just before dusk each evening you are there – there really isn’t anything you need to do other than book your flight and pack your bag.
-You don’t even need a visa (for up to a month stay) Here are some essential travelling tips for Thailand
+You don’t even need a visa (for up to a month’s stay).
+Here are some essential travelling tips for Thailand.

 Consider Emirates or Thai Airways for your flight

-If you are flying in from Europe, the two best options for flights are Emirates or Thai Airways.
-Emirates is very comfortable and you get a nice 2 hour or 3 hour stop in Dubai to stretch your legs.
-Thai Airways is also a great choice because you can fly direct from Europe to Bangkok in around 11 hours.
-The food and service is very good.
+If you are flying in from Europe, the two best flight options are Emirates or Thai Airways.
+Emirates is very comfortable, and you get a nice 2-hour or 3-hour stop in Dubai to stretch your legs.
+Thai Airways is also a great choice because you can fly directly from Europe to Bangkok in around 11 hours.
+The food and service is delicious.
 The seats are not as spacious as Emirates, but the bar is much better.
 Qatar Airways to Phuket is also good.

-Once you arrive in Bangkok, we have a nice blog for you about how to get into and around the city of Bangkok or transfer to the domestic airport.
-Thai Airways domestic flights actually leave from the main airport, so that is also another reason to consider this carrier, as you don’t have to change airports in Bangkok for domestic travel.
+Once you arrive in Bangkok, we have an excellent blog for you about how to get into and around the city of Bangkok or transfer to the domestic airport.
+Thai Airways domestic flights leave from the main airport, which is another reason to consider this carrier, as you don’t have to change airports in Bangkok for domestic travel.

 Be prepared for the hot weather